André Soltner: Career

 Lutèce has been compared to a gilded bistro, serving specialties from Alsace in an intimate setting.
-Soltner's wife also worked at the restaurant in reception and management.
-Soltner was a pioneer in having high ingredient quality standards, such as fresh fish flown in overnight.
-He had contracts with farmers to supply shallots and mushrooms.
+Soltner was a pioneer in having high ingredient quality standards, such as fresh fish flown in overnight, and contracts with farmers to supply shallots and mushrooms.
 His technique was described as flawless and his approach to French cuisine as "modern-minded.
-He served classic dishes such as tournedos Wellington, pied de porc, hot raspberry souffle and petits fours.
+He served classic dishes, such as tournedos Wellington, pied de porc, hot raspberry souffle and petits fours.
 The restaurant rose in recognition by both diners and critics, achieving a four-star rating from The New York Times.
 Soltner became the sole owner in 1972.
 He missed only 4 days while at Lutèce, because of funerals in his family.

 Soltner sold the restaurant in 1994, after working there for 33 years, to Ark Restaurants, which ran it until it closed in 2004.
 It remained one of the highly ranked restaurants in the U.S.

 Soltner received more than 25 awards, including the French government's Légion d'honneur and Officier du Mérite National.
 He was honored with the James Beard Foundation's Lifetime Achievement Award, the 1968 Meilleur Ouvrier de France, and was a Chevalier du Mérite Agricole.

 Soltner was a member of several culinary organizations, including the American Institute of Wine & Food, for which he and his wife established the André and Simone Soltner Food Education Scholarship to support applicants pursuing a culinary career.
-He also served for more than 20 years as Délegué Général of the Maîtres Cuisiniers de France and was a trustee of the Société Culinaire Philanthropique.

-Soltner served as Dean of Classic Studies at the French Culinary Institute, part of the new International Culinary Center in New York City.
+He served for more than 20 years as Délegué Général of the Maîtres Cuisiniers de France, was a trustee of the Société Culinaire Philanthropique, and served as Dean of Classic Studies at the French Culinary Institute, part of the new International Culinary Center in New York City.

 Personal life

-Soltner was married to Simone, who worked at the restaurant with him; they had no children.
+Soltner married Simone in 1962.
+They had no children.
 They lived in the apartment above the restaurant until 2004, when they moved to a new apartment in Manhattan.
 They spent Sundays at a home in Hunter Mountain where he liked to ski.
 Simone Soltner died in 2016.
 He also had a home in Cannes.

 Soltner died at a hospital in Charlottesville, Virginia, on 18 January 2025, at the age of 92.
-He was visiting Maryvonne Gasparini, a companion.